moe-e/E-Commerce-Simulator/README.md

 # E-Commerce-Simulator
-Simulator of an e-commerce system developed in CPS209 at TMU
+Simulator of an E-commerce System developed in CPS209 at TMU

 ### Usage: